 According to Cyberscout, one of the factors limiting the spread of deepfakes is that scammers don’t need them yet.
 For now, hackers are still well off with existing types of social engineering attacks, which can also be interpreted as gaps in cybersecurity training across companies.
-But when the majority of businesses get to the point at which they train their staff regularly, and multilayered cybersecurity protection becomes a matter of course, the most effective way to get people’s attention and force them to do something is to pretend you are someone trustworthy and make them believe they are doing the right thing.
+But when the majority of businesses get to the point at which they train their staff regularly, and multilayered cybersecurity protection becomes a matter of course, the most effective way to get people’s attention and manipulate them into taking a certain action is to pretend you are someone trustworthy and make them believe they are doing the right thing.

 How not to fall for a deepfake scam

-To protect yourself and your company from the effects of such frauds, it's helpful to realize in what situations these attacks might occur.
-The FBI says that we should expect new attack scenarios in situations like remote meetings and take steps to train employees, teaching them effective verification techniques and recognizing flaws that can be spotted in the deep-faked photos or videos.
-Even though the FBI and IT experts believe the barriers for scammers who want to create convincing digital fraud will inevitably diminish, this training can at least help users to better understand the context in which deepfakes appear and what they can do.
+To protect yourself and your company from the effects of such frauds, it is good to realise in what situations these attacks might occur.
+The FBI says that we should expect new attack scenarios in situations like remote meetings and take steps to train employees, teaching them effective verification techniques and recognising flaws that can be spotted in the deep-faked photos or videos.
+Even though the FBI and IT experts believe the barriers for scammers who want to create convincing digital fraud will inevitably diminish, this training can at least help IT users to better understand the context in which deepfakes appear and what they can do.